JuliaEarth/GeoStats.jl/docs/src/quickstart.md

 A geostatistical workflow often consists of four steps:

-1. Creation of geospatial data
+1. Definition of geospatial data
 2. Manipulation of geospatial data
 3. Geostatistical modeling
+4. Scientific visualization

 In this section, we walk through these steps to illustrate some of the features of the project.
 In the case of geostatistical modeling,